 For complete information, please visit the University of Washington (UW)'s tuition and fees rates page.

-** Students in self-sustaining or fee-based programs (e.g. Danforth, Leadership for Learning, School Psychology, Intercollegiate Athletics Leadership, Instructional Leadership, Education Policy, etc.) will have different tuition rates.
+** Students in self-sustaining or fee-based programs (e.g. ECE, Danforth, Leadership for Learning, School Psychology, Intercollegiate Athletics Leadership, Education Policy, ABA Distance, U-ACT, etc.) will have different tuition rates.
 Please consult your program website or administrator for specific information.

 For several years, the UW has had a Tuition Exemption Program, which enables UW and State of WA employees to have tuition waived for up to six credit hours when enrollment is on a space-available basis.